Ayman-E/Rubiks-Cube/README.md

 # Rubiks-Cube
 Algorithm that solves a Rubiks cube using the beginners method

+Further features to do:
+- Make a physical robot that solves the cube using the given steps

 Further Improvements to the project:
 - Utilizle Computer Vision better
   - Currently, the cube has to be in a fixed position.
 I would like to make the computer detect the edges of the cube and read the colors from there